 - Long meetings, conferences, and interviews

-- Situations where playback and structured insights are needed (e.g., meeting minutes, interview transcripts)
+- Situations where playback and structured text are needed (e.g., meeting minutes, interview transcripts)

 In short, you can decide whether to use Plaud NotePin based on your own needs and usage context.

 Using an AI recorder like the Plaud NotePin is about making the creation process easier, not eliminating human skill.
-I recommend the following workflow for maximum efficiency:
+We recommend the following workflow for maximum efficiency:

 - Creation (Device): Use the Plaud NotePin for all your initial drafting and brainstorming.
-Speak everything out loud—don't stop to self-edit.
+Speak everything out loud and don't stop to self-edit.

 - Structure (App): Immediately use the in-app tools to tag the content, separate speakers, and use AI summaries to confirm the main points of each session.